The pathophysiological mechanism of Beni-koji Choleste-Help /puberulic acid-induced kidney injury is proximal tubular mitochondrial dysfunction

 Introduction

-In March 2024, kidney injury sometimes accompanied with Fanconi syndrome caused by a supplement made from red yeast rice ( Beni-koji Choleste-Help ) were reported in Japan.
-By November 24, 2024, 2,628 people had visited medical facilities, resulting in a social problem.
-Many patients still have a decline in eGFR.
-The previous report, however, did not indicate anything other than that puberulic acid which newly identified nephrotoxicity was contained in toxic lots.
-The pathophysiology of those nephropathies should be determined.
+In March 2024, kidney injury, sometimes with Fanconi syndrome, caused by a red yeast rice supplement ( Beni-koji Choleste-Help ), was reported in Japan.
+By November 24, 2024, 2,628 people had visited medical facilities, making it a social problem.
+Many patients still show decreased eGFR.
+However, the previous report only noted that puberulic acid, newly identified for its nephrotoxicity, was present in toxic lots.
+The pathophysiology of these nephropathies should be clarified.
 Here, we discovered that mitochondrial dysfunction in renal proximal tubular epithelial cells plays a pivotal role in the nephrotoxicity.

 Methods